From Errors to Expectations

 What the selected number of qubits and base error rate means:

-Select the base error rate and the number of qubits of the quantum hardware.
-The base error rate (p) represents the probability of an error occurring during a single computational step.
+Select the base error rate and the number of qubits of quantum computing hardware.

 1.00e-70.1000

+The base error rate (p) represents the probability of an error occurring during a single computational step.
 You can find and select examples of the qubit counts and approximate error rates for today's leading quantum hardware in the table below.
-By clicking 'More Details', you can factor in quantum error correction (QEC) using the surface code.
+By clicking 'More Details', you can adjust the number of qubits and computation depth individually.
+You can factor in quantum error correction (QEC) using the surface code by enabling the box below.

 Below are examples of quantum algorithms and their resource requirements, specifically the number of qubits and the computation depth needed.
 Click a row in the table to apply the values.